Hhenry443/TidyTask/README.md

 #### `add`

 Add a new task to the task list.

 `planner add "Task description"`

 Example:

 `planner add "Complete the project"`

 #### `done`

 Mark a task as done (or mark it as incomplete).

 `planner done TASK_ID`

 Where  `TASK_ID`  is the ID of the task to mark as done.

 Example:

 `planner done 1`

 #### `view`

 View tasks.
 If no task ID is specified, all tasks will be displayed.

 `planner view [TASK_ID]`

 Where  `TASK_ID`  is the ID of the task to view.
 If omitted, all tasks will be displayed.

 Example:

-`planner view
+`planner view`

-planner view 2`
+`planner view 2`

 #### `edit`

 Edit a task's description.

 `planner edit TASK_ID "New task description"`

 Where  `TASK_ID`  is the ID of the task to edit.

 Example:

 `planner edit 1 "Updated task description"`

 #### `delete`

 Delete a task by its ID.

 `planner delete TASK_ID`

 Where  `TASK_ID`  is the ID of the task to delete.

 Example:

 `planner delete 2`

 #### `clear`
 Clear all tasks in the planner.
 Requires confirmation.

 `planner clear`

 This will ask for confirmation before clearing the task list.
 Type  `Y`  to confirm.
 ## File Structure

-The task data is stored in a JSON file located at  `/Users/henrybarnes/Documents/GIT/TidyTask/tasks.json`.
+The task data is stored in a JSON file located at  `tasks.json`.
 Each task is represented by a dictionary with the following keys:

 -   **task**: The description of the task.
 -   **done**: A boolean value indicating whether the task is completed.

 Example content of  `tasks.json`:

 `{
     "1": {
         "task": "Complete the project",